 3. Cut Your Screen Time by 10 Minutes a Day

-Completely cutting out technology or social media is pretty unrealistic, and frankly not necessary.
+Completely cutting out technology or social media is pretty unrealistic, and frankly, not necessary.
 But trimming down your non-work-related scrolling is totally doable.

 "We don't really need to be reminded, but too much screen time can lead to poor eyesight, a disruption in your circadian rhythm (due to the blue light), neck and back pain or headache," Whitney says.
-"Making a resolution to reduce it can create time for other activities and opportunities that may not be only healthier but also more fulfilling in the long run, as hard as it might be at first."
+"Making a resolution to reduce it can create time for other activities and opportunities that may not only be healthier but also more fulfilling in the long run, as hard as it might be at first."